agoragames/kairos/README.rst

   A hash of unique values to the number of its occurrences within an interval.
   Uses data store dictionaries where supported, else it will be separate records for each unique value and timestamp.
 Queries will return dictionary objects.
+Built-in transforms assume that keys are real numbers.

 count
-  A simple counter will be maintained for each interval.
+  A simple counter will be maintained for each interval, starting at 0 for an interval.
 Queries will return an integer.

 gauge
   Stores the last-written value for each interval.
 Queries will return whatever